[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 He was astonished when she turned him a glance of... kindness?
 Great skies!
 It was as though she were fond of him!

-"Hereabouts," Miril sweetly said, "acceptance is the mode of life, if you wish to go on living."
+"Hereabouts," Miril sweetly said, "acceptance is the mode, if you wish to go on living."

-Did that just mean, shut up?
-Duruld did not think so.
-He felt an instant's thrill.
-Most of the time it was with mere whimsy that he thought about this girl, for she really wasn't his type.
-And yet, though common sense might insist that he'd form a more compatible couple with just about any other woman, nevertheless it was suddenly very good to bask in the momentary scrap of concern that flickered in Miril's face and voice.
-It was like being allowed a glimpse into some fantastic dream, in which he might aspire to share a rung on the ladder to greatness -
+"In other words, shut up."
+Duruld felt a thrill.
+Most of the time it was with mere whimsy that he thought about this girl.
+She really wasn't his type; and yet, though common sense might insist that he'd form a more compatible couple with just about any other woman, it was suddenly very good to bask in the momentary concern that flickered in her face and voice.
+He was being allowed a glimpse into some fantastic dream of a future in which he might aspire to share a rung on the ladder to greatness -

 Ah, the spark of political zeal!
 Could he fan it to produce illumination?
 "She is, I grant you, great," Duruld conceded, "only, trouble is, the great can be tempted to take on too much.
 Maybe you're looking to help her?"